 - Backstory: Basically the whole thing aside from the beginning and ending.

-- Barbie Doll Anatomy: Female breasts are drawn in great detail, but genitalia are drawn as just a blank
+- Barbie Doll Anatomy: Female breasts are drawn in detail, but the genitalia of both sexes are drawn as just a blank.

 - Berserk Button: You will not disparage Iwamoto Kogen or praise Irako Seigen front of Fujiki, not if you want to remain whole anyway.

 - BFS: Ushimata uses a giant wooden practice sword, which most people can only use to train their muscles, as a practical weapon.
 He even dual-wields them in the revenge duel.